zbw/oai2rosetta/README.md

 If the database schema is not installed yet set `play.evolutions.enabled=true´ and follow the intstruction in the browser.

 in `conf/initial-user.yml` is an initial user that is inserted in an empty db.

+Users are for basic authentification, but there is no usermanagement.
+So users have to be added manually in the DB.
 ## Deployment

 * `./sbt dist` will build a zip package in target/universal